ioccc-src/winner/2006/meyer/README.md

 It is a sudoku based game.
 The goal of the game is to be able to do the last valid 'move'.

-On your turn you have to set a free cell to a value between 1 to 9 without breaking the following rule:

-any number must be unique in its
+On your turn you have to set a free cell to a value between 1 to 9 without breaking the following rule.
+Any number must be unique in its:

     1. row
     2. column
     3. 3x3 block.